 - If the ball falls into the winning pockets, the player will receive more balls, which can be exchanged for prizes.

 1 – Mechanical Machines

-In the 1980s, Japanese pachinko machines started to become less mechanical and more like real electronic gaming devices.
-Little by little, pachinko parlor started offering more modern machines with new exciting features.
+In the 1980s, Japanese pachinko machines became less mechanical and more like real electronic gaming devices.
+Little by little, pachinko parlors started offering more modern machines with new exciting features.

 2 – Electronic Machines

 Modern electronic pachinko machines often have animated displays and feature many sound effects.
 They are very loud, continuously displaying flashes of multicolor lights to the player.